 So this current process is neither automated (it requires specific personnel to manually update it), scalable (because Excel doesn’t scale, and the forecasts stop as soon as the employee leaves), nor unbiased (as the employee had their own individual methodology to forecast without giving insight into it).
 Additionally, forecasts at enterprises are generated by non-qualified, non-quantitative personnel with poor Excel skills and likely no coding or statistical background, resulting in forecast errors.

-Get insights like this in person at our next Data Science Salon: Applying AI & Machine Learning To Retail & E-Commerce, October 17 in Seattle.
+Get insights like this in person at our next Data Science Salon: Applying Machine Learning & AI to Finance, Healthcare, & Technology, February 18th - 20th in Austin, TX.

 What is AutoTS?